FoxLisk/alttp-notes/rooms/Automation/Escape/20 - Ball N' Chain.md

 BnC strats are out of scope.

 After you leave zelda's cell, hold <^ the whole way, until centered with the door.
+Boom as necessary.